 The Law of Proximity for Mobile Devices

-When designing for mobile, don't just start with a desktop design and make adjustments so that the same design works on a mobile screen.
+When designing for mobile, don't just start with a desktop design and make adjustments so the same design works on a mobile screen.
 Designing for portrait orientation might feel uncomfortable at first.
-But this change in orientation makes the way that you group elements more important than ever.
+But this change in orientation makes the way you group elements more important than ever.